-Be sure to tell your doctor if you started getting spasms after a sports injury or after some other physical activity like moving furniture.
-That may help determine whether the spasms are being caused by a muscle injury.
+Be sure to tell your doctor if you started getting spasms after a sports injury or after some other physical activity such as moving furniture.
+That may help determine whether a muscle injury caused the spasms.

 Chiropractic care may help, but be sure to see a doctor to have your condition properly diagnosed first.
-Physical therapy to help strengthen your back and abdominal muscles is often recommended, as long as the muscles are healthy enough for exercise.
+Physical therapy to help strengthen your back and abdominal muscles is often recommended.